 Cedric joined Watsi on February 22nd, 2019.
-Three months ago, Cedric became the 5174th member to automatically support a new Watsi patient every month.
-Since then, 176 more people have become monthly donors!
-Cedric's most recent donation traveled 8,500 miles to support Rebecca, a woman from Kenya, to fund a mastectomy.
+Two months ago, Cedric became the 5467th member to automatically support a new Watsi patient every month.
+Since then, 88 more people have become monthly donors!
+Cedric's most recent donation traveled 8,800 miles to support Khun, a teenager from Cambodia, to fund hip surgery.

 Rebecca is a woman from Kenya.
 She is a mother of one daughter.
 Rebecca has been diagnosed with breast cancer.
 Without treatment, the cancer may spread to other organs.
 A mastectomy, a surgery to remove breast tissue, has been suggested to rid her body of breast cancer and to prevent the cancer from metastasizing.
 Our medical partner, African Mission Healthcare Foundation, is requesting $816 to cover the cost of a mastectomy for Rebecca.
 The procedure is scheduled to take place on July 10.
 After treatment, Rebecca will hopefully return to a cancer-free life.
 Rebecca says, “I pray to win over this condition and be there for my 11-year-old daughter."